GuthrieW/async-iterators/README.md

 # async-iterators

-A JavaScript utility library for asynchrous array iteration.
+A TypeScript utility library for asynchronous array iteration.